isomerpages/nhg-redcap/_about-redcap/Why use REDCap?.md

 <h4><strong>Learn Transferable Skills</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
+<p>As REDCap is used in all three public healthcare clusters in Singapore,
-<p>Your REDCap knowledge will be a valuable addition to your research skillset.</p>
+your REDCap knowledge will be a valuable addition to your research skillset.</p>
 </li>
 </ul>
 <h4><strong>Save the Earth.
 Save limited Resources</strong></h4>